| FUNGAL INFECTION OF THE NAILS (ONYCHOMYCOSIS) Fungal

 suffering from this problem are women this infection seems to affect

+men more.
 WHAT CAUSES ONYCHOMYCOSIS?
+The causative agents

 are fungi better known as Dermatophytes.
 But other types of fungi